milkymap/pulsar-mcp/README.md

 ## Architecture: Meta-Tool Pattern

-Pulsar uses the **meta-tool pattern**, similar to Claude Code's Agent Skills system.
+OmniMCP uses the **meta-tool pattern**, similar to Claude Code's Agent Skills system.
 Instead of exposing dozens of individual tools, it exposes a single `semantic_router` meta-tool that acts as a gateway to your entire MCP ecosystem.

 ###
 ![alt text](pulsar_paradigm.jpeg)